-This first phase will provide an operational system that uses basic forecasting techniques to cover all the AEMO-required forecasting timeframes, which range from five minutes to two years.
-The system will cater for large-scale photovoltaic and solar-thermal plants as well as distributed small-scale photovoltaic systems.
+This first phase provides an operational system that uses basic forecasting techniques to cover all the AEMO-required forecasting timeframes, which range from five minutes to two years.
+The system caters for large-scale photovoltaic and solar-thermal plants as well as distributed small-scale photovoltaic systems.

 A number of research institutions provided technical input and undertook research and development on enhancements to the system, including the Bureau of Meteorology, the University of NSW, the University of South Australia and the National Renewable Energy Laboratory in the US.
 The involvement of NREL strengthened collaboration between the world’s leading Australian and US researchers in the solar forecasting area.